 While the talks point so far - at least rhetorically - to a willingness on the part of the international community to prioritize global solidarity and equity during future pandemic emergencies, they have also laid bare a number of key dimensions of disagreement.
 A general division has started to materialize between Global South stakeholders, who call for greater solidarity and international cooperation in responding to pandemic emergencies, and some in the Global North, whose positions can best be characterized as prioritizing state security over global health equity.
-As these talks progress over 2023, debate will no doubt heat up on the contested matters of intellectual property, the appropriateness of CBDR in Pandemic PPR, the extent to which the accord's equity provisions will represent legal obligations, and more.
+As these talks progress over 2023, debate will no doubt heat up on the contested matters of intellectual property, the appropriateness of CBDR in Pandemic PPR, the specifics of the proposed access and benefit sharing mechanism, and the extent to which the accord's equity provisions will be legally-binding obligations.